shrikant25/file_sharing_system/README.md

-This system comprised of different processes is used to send data over network.
-System consists 8 different user processes and a database.
-Processing of data occurs inside database and user processes are used for sending and receiving data over network.
+This system, composed of various processes, is used to transmit data over a network.
+It includes eight different user processes and a database.
+Data processing occurs within the database, while the user processes handle sending and receiving data over the network.

-Words like message, job at its core just represent individual row/s in tables.
+Terms like "message" and "job" fundamentally represent individual rows in tables.

-Every system listens over two different ports, one fixed port for consensus forming (commsport), another variable port for data communication (dataport), ipaddress of the system remains common in both cases.
-This data is stored in selfinfo table inside database.
-Reason for keeping data port variable is to support future modification where one system could be listening on multiple ports.
+Every system listens on two ports: a fixed port for consensus forming (commsport) and a variable port for data communication (dataport).
+The IP address of the system remains constant in both cases.
+This data is stored in the selfinfo table within the database.
+The reason for keeping the dataport variable is to support future modifications, allowing one system to listen on multiple ports.

-In order to send data, two systems form a concensus using the commsport about the size of message and port over which communication will occur.
-As commsport port is a fixed port, it is taken for granted that all systems must be listening on this port for consensus related messages.
-Only ipaddress of the system is required.
+To send data, two systems form a consensus using the commsport regarding the message size and the port for communication.
+Since the commsport is a fixed port, it is assumed that all systems are listening on this port for consensus-related messages.
+Only the IP address of the system is required.

-Lets suppose there are two systems S1, S2.
-S1 intends to send some data to S2.
-To form initial consensus, database of S1 first checks if it has required information realted to the S2.
-If it does, then it will procced with sending the message, if it doesn't then S1's database creates a fixed size message consisting of its ipaddress, dataport and sending capacity.
-The message is read by intial_sender process of S1 and sends the message over network to S2's commsport, considering the fact that the S1 knows in advance the ipaddress of S2.
-Message is received by intial_receiver process of S2 and stored in its database.
-Inside database message capacity of S1 and S2 is compared.
-S2 finalizes the message size based on whichever is smaller among two, S2 stores the information of S1 in sysinfo table.
-This information is consists of S1's dataport, the size that is finalized by S2 along with the ipaddress and commsport of S1.
-Then S2 prepares a message for S1 consist of its ipaddress, dataport and message size that has been finalized.
-This message is again sent to S1 via inital_sender process of S2 and received by initial_receiver process of S1.
-Once received S1 updates the information related to S2 in its sysinfo table.
-Processor_r process of both S1 and S2 will receive a message from their respective databases after insertion of message size in sysinfo table.
-Processor_r process will send that message to receiver process via shared memory.
-The message is consists of ipadress and message size of the process for whom the message_size has been updated in sysinfo table.
-Using info from this message receiver process will create a entry in hashtable where key is ipaddress and value is size of message.
-So, whenever a connection is opened on receiver by said ipaddress the receiver can access the message_size instantly and can read the messages of said size from the incoming port where connection has been opened
+Suppose there are two systems, S1 and S2.
+If S1 intends to send data to S2, it first checks its database for the required information about S2.
+If the information is available, S1 proceeds with sending the message.
+If not, S1's database creates a fixed-size message containing its IP address, dataport, and sending capacity.
+The initial_sender process of S1 reads this message and sends it to S2's commsport, given that S1 knows S2's IP address.
+The message is received by the initial_receiver process of S2 and stored in its database.
+The databases of S1 and S2 compare their message capacities, and S2 finalizes the message size based on the smaller capacity.
+S2 then updates its sysinfo table with S1's dataport, the finalized message size, and S1's IP address and commsport.
+S2 prepares a message for S1 with its own IP address, dataport, and the finalized message size, which is sent back to S1.
+Upon receipt, S1 updates its sysinfo table with S2's information.
+Both systems' processor_r processes receive a message from their respective databases after updating the sysinfo table.
+The processor_r process sends this message to the receiver process via shared memory.
+The message includes the IP address and message size for the process with the updated sysinfo table entry.
+The receiver process then creates an entry in a hashtable where the key is the IP address and the value is the message size.
+This allows the receiver to instantly access the message size and read messages of that size from the incoming port when a connection is opened.

-In order to send message from S1 to S2.
-First import the file in S1's files table.
-Then create a job to send the specified file to S2.
-Both these steps can be done using user program.
+To send a message from S1 to S2, first import the file into S1's files table, then create a job to send the specified file to S2.
+These steps can be performed using a user program.

-Once the job to send the message is created, given there is already a consensus between S1 and S2 on message size, database of S1 will check the file size and split it into ceil(file_size/Message_size) chunks.
-Then each chunk will gets its own header indicating its serial number and to which message it belongs i.e parent id.
-Along with these chunks a separete message consisting of info related to chunks such has chunk count and original message size is created.
-Parent id is use to identify chunks belonging to same original message.
-After that database will send a message to processor_s process, processor_s will send that message to sender, the message is consist of ip address and port.
-Sender will try to open a connection on said ipaddress and port.
-If successfull sender will send a message about status of connection to processor_s which in turn will be stored in database.
-If connection is successfull the message will consist of file descriptor and ipaddress belonging to that socket or it will consist of -1 and ipaddress.
+Once the job is created, and there is already a consensus between S1 and S2 on the message size, S1's database checks the file size and splits it into chunks of ceil(file_size/message_size).
+Each chunk gets its own header indicating its serial number and parent ID.
+A separate message with information about the chunks, such as chunk count and original message size, is also created.
+The parent ID identifies chunks belonging to the same original message.
+The database sends a message to the processor_s process, which then sends the message to the sender, including the IP address and port.
+The sender attempts to open a connection to the given IP address and port.
+If successful, the sender sends a connection status message to processor_s, which stores it in the database.
+If successful, the message includes the file descriptor and IP address of the socket; otherwise, it includes -1 and the IP address.

-If a connection is open to a systme and there are messages that are needed to be sent, then processor_s will read those messages along with file descriptor for that connection socket.
-The message will be sent to sender via shared memory between the two processes.
-Sender will try to send the message and send an update about status of message to database.
-On receveing system's side receiver process will receive the message and read the data, once data equal to the size of message_size is read, then the message is passed to processor_r, processor_r stores the message in database.
+If a connection is open and there are messages to be sent, processor_s reads these messages along with the file descriptor for the connection socket.
+The message is sent to the sender via shared memory.
+The sender attempts to send the message and updates the database with the message status.
+On the receiving system's side, the receiver process reads the data.
+Once data equal to the message_size is read, the message is passed to processor_r, which stores it in the database.

-Messages inside database goes through various states.
-There is a parent message that is present througout the lifetime of system its state always remains in N-O state.
-Any newly arrived message is kept in N-1 state.
-Hash of message in N-1 state is checked if message matches with hash, then message is promoted to N-2 state.
-If message fails to match the hash then it is moved to dead state D.
-Destination of message in N-2 state is checked, if the message is intended for some other system, then the message is promoted to S-1 state.
-If message is intended for same system then it is promoted to N-3 state.
-In N-3 state type of message is checked.
-After identification of type the message is promoted to N-4 state.
+Messages in the database go through various states.
+A parent message persists throughout the system's lifetime, always in the N-O state.
+Any newly arrived message is in the N-1 state.
+If the message hash matches, it is promoted to the N-2 state; otherwise, it moves to the dead state (D).
+If the message is intended for another system, it is promoted to the S-1 state; if for the same system, it is promoted to the N-3 state.
+In N-3, the message type is identified and promoted to N-4.
+Actions in N-4 depend on the message type.
-For messages in N-4 state, action is performed on the basis of their type.

-Type 1 represents message that has no chunks, means its a single piece message.
+Type 1: Single-piece message (no chunks).
-Type 2 represents message which is a chunk of some other bigger message.
+Type 2: Chunk of a larger message.
-Type 3 represents message which consist info of chunks of some other bigger message.
+Type 3: Information about chunks of a larger message.
-Type 4 represents message which is initialy sent to create consensus.
+Type 4: Initial message to create consensus.
-Type 5 represents message which is sent in reply of message of type 4.
+Type 5: Reply to a Type 4 message.
-Type 6 represents job created to send data from one system to another.
+Type 6: Job created to send data from one system to another.

-For messages in S-1 state, sysinfo table is checked for message size capacity of destination system.
-If message_size is not available then a job for formation of consensus for message_size is created.
-If the message_size of destination system is available, then size of message is checked if there is need to divided the message in chunks, then the message is promoted to S-2 state.
-For message is S-2 state, chunks are created, all chunks are kept in S-4 state and the main message is sent form S-2 state to S-2W state untill all the chunks are successfully sent, in case of failure in sending chunks, message moves fromm S-2W state to D state i.e dead state.
-Message that fits the message size have no need to split and are directly promoted to S-4 state.
-Processor_r picks up message from S-4 state for whom there is connection open to their destination.
-Messages for consensus formig are sent to S-5 state and are picked up by intial_sender.
+For messages in the S-1 state, the sysinfo table is checked for the destination system's message size capacity.
+If unavailable, a job is created to form a consensus on message size.
+If available, and the message needs to be divided into chunks, it is promoted to the S-2 state.
+In S-2, chunks are created and kept in S-4, while the main message moves to S-2W until all chunks are successfully sent.
+If chunk sending fails, the message moves to the dead state (D).
+Messages that fit the message size are directly promoted to S-4.
+Processor_r picks up messages from S-4 for destinations with an open connection.
+Consensus-forming messages move to S-5 and are picked up by the initial_sender.

-For any errors that occur in any of the processes, logs entries are directly made in logs table by that process.
-Any errors that occur before making connection to database are stored in syslog.
+For any errors in any processes, log entries are made in the logs table.
+Errors occurring before database connection are stored in syslog.